Is Sitting the New Smoking?

 way we can.
 Health and safety is important to us, and we often like to

-environment’s potential to impact those that work
+consider the working environment’s potential to impact those that work

 within it.